Enterprise Manager logoEM: App Deployment > Applications

 Load Image

 Enables to select an image to be displayed as a splash screen or loading indicator when the application starts.
 Clicking button enables to upload new images.
-Resources.
+See: Resources.

 Note: Large images can negatively affect load time.